turingschool/front-end-curriculum/lessons/intro-to-express.md

 While Node.js provides us with all of the functionality we need for our back-ends, writing this logic without Express is more difficult to make sense of and maintain.
 The two biggest advantages of Express are:

 1. the collection of helpful utilities and conveniences that abstract away the Node.js complexity. (e.g. sending a single image file in raw Node.js is quite complex, but can be done in just one line with express)
-2. the ability to refactor request handlers into smaller pieces that are more modular and maintainable ...
+2. the ability to refactor request handlers into smaller pieces that are more modular and maintainable.
+(Node.js, by default, requires you to create one large request handler, which makes your logic more rigid and difficult to refactor)

+## The Anatomy of a Request
+When we are just using Node.js, the flow of a single request might look like this:

+![node only][node-only-flow]

+When we add Express, there a couple of additional steps added to the flow of a request:

+![express flow][express-flow]

+While the Express flow might look more complex, it actually makes the developer's job a lot easier.
+In this flow, the developer is only responsible for the 'Middleware' part of the process.
+The code we write in this step is also much easier to write and understand because of the features added by the Express step.

+## Middleware